 You can purchase clover seeds and scatter them around on the land.
 It is a very cheap way of making sure that there is always something around for the deer to eat.

-While they naturally will munch on things like wild soybeans and other plants, you provide more food for them this way.
+While they naturally will munch on things like wild soybeans and other plants, you provide more food for them this way without having to plant a large-scale food plot for your local deer herd.

 Clover seeds are not very expensive and you can always try it out in a small area before committing to buying them in bulk.
 Clover is vigorous and low maintenance, so it is as easy as scattering them on land, and just let them be.